glacion/fedora-chroot-installation/docs/VM-Install.md

 **Note:** If you're following this guide from VirtualBox, you should stick to a traditional bootloader since it doesn't really like it when we modify EFI variables directly.

-1. Start by installing the kernel itself.

-       (chroot) dnf install kernel

-2. Installing `systemd-boot` as backup
+1. Installing `systemd-boot` as backup

        (chroot) bootctl install